-Many times you will see seniors who have dementia with stuff animals or dolls.
+Many times you will see seniors who have dementia with stuffed animals or dolls.
 Usually, they are petting them or talking to these toys.
 Doll therapy is when you use dolls to ease stress in those who have dementia or Alzheimer’s.
 This type of treatment is controversial at the moment because it could be seen as demeaning to have an older adult play with a doll as if they were a kid.

 Is Doll Therapy Helpful or Hurtful?